MIna-Maher/sample-go-ecs-tf-codePipeline/README.md

   export aws_logs_group=${env}-go-docker-demo-log-group
 ```

-> **Note**:
+> **Note**
 > For configuring fargate cpu/ram for your task, please refer to [AWS Doc](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/AWS_Fargate.html).

-- For monitoring app logs and metrics, I'm using awslogs log driver to send all app logs to cloudwatch, also enable AWS ECS containerInights for sending all tasks/cluster metrics to cloudwatch.
+- For monitoring app logs and metrics, It's used awslogs log driver to send all app logs to cloudwatch, also enable AWS ECS containerInights for sending all tasks/cluster metrics to cloudwatch.

 - The awslogs logdriver is added to task def file and can be configured from this [file](./pipeLineScripts/postBuild.sh).
 Also For **cost saving** , the created cloudwatch log group has setting of log_group_retention_in_days to **30** days and can be configured from this [file](https://github.com/MIna-Maher/sample-go-ecs-tf-codePipeline/blob/4cf1bfed0029fa676d3ad39fc7c601ffb3dd8e4b/iac/prd-us-east-1.tfvars#L7).